RTFC Homepage

 New:

-this version supports Microsoft Mobile Voices, which are available for the Narrator screen reader from Windows 10 onwards.
-If additional voices have been installed on Windows, they can be installed by running the RTFC installer again.
-RtfcInst.exe for the creation of digital audio books.
+This version supports the Microsoft Mobile Voices available from Windows 10 onward for the Narrator screen reader.
+If additional voices were installed under Windows, they can be made available for producing digital audiobooks by running the RTFC installer RtfcInst.exe again.

 New:

-if the Hypertext Wizard is invoked while Microsoft Word is running with an open and already saved document in the foreground, the document is automatically loaded into the wizard.
-You will be taken directly to the "Target Files" dialog step and can select the desired output format.
-If no document is open or Word is run minimized, the start dialog of the wizard is opened.
-If you call up the Hypertext Wizard with the keyboard shortcut <AltGr+R> while Word is running, it's easier than using the button in Word's add-ins.
+If the Hypertext Wizard is started while Microsoft Word is running in the foreground with an open, already-saved document, the document is now automatically loaded into the Wizard.
+You are taken directly to the "Target Files" dialog step, where you can choose the desired output format.
+If no document is open, or Word is running minimized, the Wizard's start dialog is shown instead.
+Calling up the Hypertext Wizard with the keyboard shortcut <AltGr+R> while Word is running is quicker than using the button in Word's add-ins.

 Improvement:

-after a conversion to the intermediate format "Rich Text Braille", RTFC now jumps to the current reading position from the source document, as well as after a direct conversion to Braille.
-This happens even if the file is later opened from File Explorer.
+After a conversion to the intermediate "Rich Text Braille" format, RTFC now jumps to the current reading position from the source document, just as it does after a direct conversion to Braille.
+This also happens when the file is opened later from File Explorer.

 Improvement: